Dengyu-Wu/snncutoff/.github/readme.md

 ## Contributing

-We welcome contributions from the community!
-If you have suggestions for improvement or want to contribute to the codebase, please read our [Contributing Guidelines](./contributing.md) for more information on submitting pull requests.
+Check the [contributing guidelines](./contributing.md) if you want to get involved with developing SNNCutoff.

 ## Acknowledgments
 Special acknowledgment is given to the following projects for their influence on our coding style and structure: